battleaxedotco/tool-docs/docs/rubberhose2/controls.md

 # Controls
 Hose and rig controls are found on the end controller (where the majority of keyframing happens) under the effects panel –F3 on the keyboard.

-Hose controls are  where characters become your own.
-Don't just accept the preset values, find the perfect balance of smush and snap bring your folks to life.
+The hose controls are  where characters become your own.
+Don't just accept the preset values, find the perfect balance of smush and snap to bring your folks to life.

 ## Hose length